jinudaniel/emerald/_posts/2018-01-20-tensorflow-with-tensorboard.md

 TensorBoard, when fully configured, will look something like this.
 Image from TensorBoard’s website.

 ![TensorBoard](/img/tensorboard_1.png "TensorBoard")
+To see a TensorBoard in action, click [here](https://www.tensorflow.org/get_started/graph_viz){:target="_blank"}.

 ### Launching TensorBoard
 Lets write a simple TensorFlow program and visualize with TensorBoard.
-We will make use of tf.summary.FileWriter to create an event file in a given directory and add summaries and events to it.
+We will make use of `tf.summary.FileWriter` to create an event file in a given directory and add summaries and events to it.

 {% highlight python linenos %}
 import tensorflow as tf